McSteve7/damilola/content/posts/2021-07-14-Product-Vision/index.md

 Crafting a compelling product vision that is user-centric and serves as the organization's north star helps to set the tone for an insightful product strategy phase where the company's approach to achieving this overarching goal is planned and strategized.

-It is important not to see the product vision phase as one-time but one that should be visited intermittently.
+It is important not to see the product vision phase as one-time but one that should be visited regularly.
 It is advised to review it every quarter or year (as the case may be) and create proper alignment and adjustments wherever needed.

 When this phase is well thought out, it makes the product strategy and road mapping stages hassle-free and creates alignment between the company, team members, and the users.